 There are tens of thousands of species of bees in the world, most of which live out their quiet lives unseen and unheard, not bothering anybody.
-But if you are reading this article, it is pretty likely that you are experiencing a different side of the bee family.
+But sometimes you’ll a different side of the bee family.
 You have probably felt firsthand the trait it shares with its wasp cousins, which is, of course, the ability to insert a poisoned stinger into the flesh of all who dare threaten the hive.
 It’s only mildly poisonous for the average person, but it can cause an anaphylactic allergic reaction in some people—which can be deadly.

 Honeybees—like wasps, ants, and termites—are eusocial, which means they live in a group, with a caste system.
 In this case, the group consists of a fertile queen with thousands of sterile female workers and a few male drones for mating.
 It is this living arrangement which allows them to be such efficient pollinators and honey producers.
 It is also this fact that can make them dangerous, especially in the case of Africanized honeybees, which can be very aggressive when provoked.
 You might survive or tolerate a few stings here and there, but thousands all at once can kill you.
 Getting rid of a beehive can be dangerous, and you might want to just leave it to a professional.

 If you haven’t heard, honeybees and other bees are very important to human survival.
 You should also know that they have been having some major health problems lately—major and rather mysterious health problems.
 As an apiarist myself, the thought of a perfectly good swarm of bees moving in someplace where they aren’t wanted, where they are going to be killed, just breaks my heart.
 Buying a new queen and workers can be rather expensive, and raising and dividing hives can be somewhat tricky.
 If you have a honeybee problem, especially a hanging swarm, you should contact a local beekeeping club and see if anyone is interested.
 They will usually jump at the chance to take them off your hands.